Madushansuriyabandara/Smart_Medibox/README.md

    - Buzzer
    - LEDs
    - Push buttons
-3. **Follow On-Screen Instructions**: Use the OLED display and buttons to navigate the menu, set alarms, and monitor conditions.
+3. **Follow On-Screen Instructions**: Use the OLED display and buttons to navigate the menu, set alarms, and monitor environmental conditions.

+---

-### Node-RED Dashboard:
+### **Demonstrations**
-- **Monitor**: View real-time data and interact with the Medibox via the Node-RED dashboard.

-## Demonstrations

-Each project includes a video walkthrough that explains the code and demonstrates how the system works:
+Each folder includes a video walkthrough that explains the code and demonstrates how the system works:

 - **Basic Medibox Simulation**: A video detailing the core features and functionality.

-- **Advanced Medibox Simulation**: A video covering the additional features, improvements, and the Node-RED dashboard.
+- **Advanced Medibox Simulation**: A video covering the additional features, improvements, and the Node-RED dashboard integration.